onkar-kota/SuperStore-Sales---Data-Analysis/README.md

 TODO: We have to analyse the given dataset and answer some questions based on analysis.
 ## Installation
-TODO: Here we are using  *Jupyter Notebook* for..
+TODO: Here we are using  *Jupyter Notebook* for coding purpose and python libraries like pandas, numpy, matplotlib, seaborn, plotly.
 1. Data manipulaiton
 2. Data processing
 3. Data frame transformation